 What hasn’t changed?
 You don’t need two separate customer service and sales people.
 A great sales person will know and understand the benefits of providing an excellent customer experience.

-The type of person that you need to profile are agents who can resolve an issue, understand customers needs and "lead" a customer to a solution quickly.
+The type of person that you need to profile are agents who can resolve an issue, understand customer needs and lead a customer to a solution quickly.
 This type of person tends to makes a great sales person.

 Invariably this leaves us with two teams – blended (sales people who can upsell/cross-sell even on a service enquiry and manage the service call) and super sales people (those who make the most out of a sales opportunity).